wp-plugins/social-sharing-toolkit/readme.txt

 == Screenshots ==

 1. Plugin configuration: General settings
 2. Plugin configuration: Content, Shortcode and Share Widget have the same options
 3. Advanced settings with bitly, Pinterest and Open Graph options

 == Upgrade Notice ==

+= 2.3 =
+* Bug fixes.

 = 2.2 =
 * Added option to select image size available for sharing if featured image is set.